AlexDs20/AcceleratedCpp/projects/6-Library-Algo/README.md

 - find_if_not
 They all return an iterator at the position when the "thing" happens if it happens, otherwise returns the second parameters

+- search: searches for a pattern in between two iterators

 ## new concept